-An investor account is a repository for funds.
+An investor account is a custodial account maintained for the benefit of AngelList investors.
 You can transfer funds from your bank to your investor account and use those funds to invest in startups and syndicates.

 You can also use the account to receive distributions when one of your investments has an exit.

 As an investor in the fund, we are required to send you a K-1 from the fund when it has a filing requirement.
-We also send the information to the IRS.
+The fund also send a return to the IRS.
 Whether or not you need to file a US tax return depends on many factors.
-Since we are not tax advisors, we suggest that you contact a CPA or tax attorney who can give you personalized guidance.
+We suggest that you contact a CPA or tax attorney who can give you personalized guidance.

-Fund X neither received income nor incurred any expense during the year and therefore had no tax filing requirement.
-As such, no K-1s were issued for the fund.
+Many funds that hold only equity securities neither receive income nor incur any expense during the year and therefore have no tax filing requirement.
+As such, no K-1s are issued for these funds.

-As we are not tax advisors, we are not in a position to aid you in filling out the form.
+As we are not tax advisors and so cannot provide advice in filling out the form.
 Please click on the links below for instructions to the forms.
 If your require any additional guidance, we suggest that you contact a CPA or tax attorney who is familiar with your situation and can provide you with individualized advice.

 A self-directed IRA is just like any other Individual Retirement Account (and can be a traditional, Roth or SEP IRA), but instead of limiting you to invest in public company stocks, bonds and mutual funds like IRAs held by your broker-dealer or bank, self-directed IRAs are set up to allow you to invest in a broader range of assets, including alternative investments like private company stock, notes, and real estate and.
 The gains from investments properly made in a self-directed IRA are tax-deferred or tax free, just like the gains in any other IRA.